skuppa/bitnet-java-libs/README.md

 Invoice invoice = bitnet.invoiceService().createInvoice(newInvoice);
 ```

 On successful creation of an invoice, the linked order will be updated to a state of INVOICED.
-The successfully created Invoice will contain the Bitcoin quote and payment address details.
+The created Invoice will contain the Bitcoin quote and payment address details.

 ### Updating an Invoice